cwrichardson/flurdymail/README.md

 ## To Do

+Add ability to configure separate DB user and password for amavisd, as it can operate with read-only privileges.
+Probably doesn't matter for now, but can't hurt in preparation for allowing for amavisd to operate on a separate instance.

 Add backup to S3/Glacier.

 Do a better job of checking if Roundcube is a fresh install or needs